MOTOR: Learning ID-free Item Representation with Token Crossing for Embedding-based Multimodal Recommendation: Experiments

-First, we implement Optimized Product Quantization based on the Faiss ANNS~\cite{Faiss} and integrate MOTOR into ID-based recommendation models via the MMRec~\cite{MMrec} framework.
-The vector quantization process needs to be performed only once and can then be utilized by multiple downstream models.
-Similar to other existing work~\cite{BM3,Freedom,MGCN}, we fix the embedding sizes of users, items, and token to 64 for all models, initialize embedding parameters using the Xavier method~\cite{Xavier}, and employ Adam~\cite{kingma2014adam} as the optimizer with learning rate of 0.001.
-For a fair comparison, we meticulously tune the parameters of each model according to their respective published papers.
-The parameter tuning for MOTOR is exceptionally straightforward, only involving a search for the number of tokens among $\{2, 4, 8, 16\}$.
-We fix the number of cluster centers $K$ as 256.
-We implement the Token Cross Network in both modal-specific and modal-agnostic manners.
+We evaluate top-$K$ recommendation using Recall@$K$ (R@$K$) and NDCG@$K$ (N@$K$), reporting results for $K\in\{10,20\}$.
+We implement Optimized Product Quantization with Faiss ANNS~\cite{Faiss} and integrate MOTOR into ID-based recommenders via MMRec~\cite{MMrec}.
+Vector quantization is performed once and reused across downstream models.
+Following prior work~\cite{BM3,Freedom,MGCN}, we set the embedding dimension of users, items, and tokens to 64, initialize embeddings with Xavier~\cite{Xavier}, and optimize with Adam~\cite{kingma2014adam} using a learning rate of 0.001.
+For fair comparison, we tune each baseline according to its original paper.
+MOTOR adds only one hyperparameter, the token number searched over $\{2,4,8,16\}$, while fixing the number of cluster centers to 256.